Bronzila/TrackYourFit_docs/Projectmanagement/SRS.md

 So you will be able to:

 - create, execute and track training plans
-- compare your plans with other Trackers
+- get plans from other Trackers
 - rate other training plans and give feedback to improve them
+- track your weight to see your Improvments

 The following diagram shows the use cases declared for this project.